See what questions

 Listed below are some combinations of symptoms associated with Vaginitis, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treating vaginitis is prevention.
 Prevention measures include seeking regular medical care throughout a lifetime.
 Regular medical care allows a health care professional to best evaluate the risks of catching sexually transmitted diseases that can cause vaginitis and regularly test for them.
-These measures greatly increase the chances of catching and treating ...Vaginitis Treatments
+These measures greatly increase the chances ...Vaginitis Treatments

 Some of the possible treatments listed in sources for treatment of Vaginitis may include: